ldanet/unicode-hex-input-fix/README.md

 # Unicode Hex Input fixed

 MacOS's built-in Unicode Hex Input layout has a bug where all characters with a code both starting ending in 0 will not output anything.
 For example the character `à` is code `00E0` and is impossible to type with the built in layout (as of Jan.
 2023).

 Using this keylayout instead fixes the issue.
-It also fixes the missing text navigation shorcuts to move word by word using the option+arrow key shortcuts.
+It also fixes the missing text navigation shorcuts to move and delete word by word using the option+arrow key and option+backspace/delete shortcuts.

 ## Installation